symblai/symbl-docs/javascript-sdk/tutorials/get-realtime-transcription-js-sdk.md

 ## Running The Example

-Create a javascript file named app.js and copy this code into the file.
+Create a JavaScript file named `app.js` and copy this code into the file.
 Fill in the placeholder values with the proper values.
-Use npm to install the required libraries: npm install symbl-node.
-Now in the terminal run
+Use npm to install the required libraries: `npm install symbl-node1`.
+In the terminal, run the following command:

 ```bash
 $ node app.js